versatica/mediasoup/README.md

 ## Features

 * Not a boring standalone server, but a Node library exposing a pure JavaScript API.
-* Supports *WebRTC* media requirements ([ICE-Lite](http://tools.ietf.org/html/rfc5245), [DTLS-SRTP](http://tools.ietf.org/html/rfc5764), [rtcp-mux](http://tools.ietf.org/html/rfc5761), [bundle](http://tools.ietf.org/html/draft-ietf-mmusic-sdp-bundle-negotiation)) along with classic VoIP technologies ([SDES-SRTP](http://tools.ietf.org/html/rfc4568), plain [RTP/RTCP](http://tools.ietf.org/html/rfc3550)).
+This is: `var mediasoup = require('mediasoup');`
+* Modern design: Designed with [ORTC](http://ortc.org) in mind, but also valid for WebRTC.
+* "Selective Forwarding Unit" architecture as defined in [draft-ietf-avtcore-rtp-topologies-update](https://tools.ietf.org/html/draft-ietf-avtcore-rtp-topologies-update).
-* ICE/DTLS/RTP/RTCP over UDP and TCP.
+* ICE/DTLS/RTP/RTCP/DataChannel over UDP and TCP, IPv4 and IPv6.
-* Multi participant real-time sessions.
-* IPv6 ready.
-* Signaling agnostic. **mediasoup** does not deal with SIP or other signaling protocols.
-In the other side, it can deal with *any* signaling protocol.
+* Signaling agnostic: **mediasoup** does not deal with SIP or other signaling protocols.
+In the other hand, it can deal with *any* signaling protocol.
-* SDP unaware.
-Really, **mediasoup** will not parse a SDP for you.
-* Extremely powerful.
-Media handler subprocess (*mediasoup-worker*) is coded in C++ on top of the awesome [libuv](https://github.com/libuv/libuv) asychronous I/O library. **mediasoup** takes full advantage of your CPU capabilities by launching as many workers as needed.
+* Extremely powerful: Media handler subprocess (*mediasoup-worker*) is coded in C++ on top of the awesome [libuv](https://github.com/libuv/libuv) asychronous I/O library. **mediasoup** takes full advantage of your CPU capabilities by launching as many workers as needed.

 ## Usage